ONTI98/Python-banking-app-project/README.md

 ## Starting the application

-I have included the 'bank_statement.txt file' as a template.This is how your transcation will be laid out.
+I have included the 'bank_statement.tx' file as a template.This is how your transcation will be laid out.
 In order to zero the inital bank balance, You need to delete the 'bank_statement.txt file'.

 # Rerun the app